 Coverage.
 The Secretary would be required to make available to the public the factors considered in making national coverage determinations of whether an item or service is reasonable and necessary.
 The Secretary would be required to develop guidance documents similar to those required by the Federal Food, Drug and Cosmetic Act (21 U.S.C.
 371(h)).
-The provision would establish a time frame for decisions regarding national coverage determinations of 6 months after a request when a technology assessment is not required and 9 months when a technology assessment is required and in which a clinical trial is not requested.
+The provision would establish a time frame for decisions regarding national coverage determinations of 6 months after a request when a technology assessment is not required and 9 months when a technology assessment is not requested.